eliasu/tyfte/content/collections/pages/home.md

     content:
       -
         type: text
-        text: ".
-We're also your technical problem-solvers, handling all the  " -
+        text: "that truly reflects your brand.
+Simultaneously, we ensure it's dead user-centric and checks off all of your business needs – they call it great UX.
+And when it comes to the "
+  -
     type: set
     attrs:
-      id: lnnpkqse
+      id: lo8iwezj
       values:
         type: tooltip
-        headline: Behind-the-scenes
+        headline: 'tech side '
         text: "Our web development process is carried out with meticulous care.
 We employ a variety of technical approaches tailored to your project's specific requirements.
 Our code is not just functional; it's also clean and comprehensible, ensuring that other developers can easily understand and work with it."
   -
     type: paragraph